jcvignoli/lumiere-movies/README.txt

 * TinyMCE is not working the way it should.
 Only basic features are available at the moment.
 I'm working on it.

 * If you are updating from the previous IMDb Link Transformer plugin, the plugin's option will be messed up.
 Reset Lumière! options.

+* Lumière! help section in the administration of the plugin is massively outdated.

 == Support ==